ericr6/iexec_workshop/README.md

 ```

-## 4. Check the orderbook
+## 4. Finding computing resources

-iExec is a marketplace, you can view the state of the current orderbook, the list of computing resources available.
+You can view the state of the current orderbook, the list of computing resources available, as a trade exchange.

-The following command shows the list of available order
+The following command shows the list of available order:

 Order Details:
- - id : unique id of the order
+ - id : id of the order
  - price: price of the order, iExec is a free market. free pricing.
  - pool: the worker pool order provider
  - category: from category 1 tiny job until category 5 corresponding to a 1 hour task.